alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>rengine - An automated reconnaissance framework for web applications with focus on highly configurable streamlined recon process via Engines, recon data correlation and organization, continuous monitoring, backed by database and simple yet intuitive User Interfac: https://github.com/yogeshojha/rengine</li>
   <li>graphw00f - inspired by wafw00f is the GraphQL fingerprinting tool for GQL endpoints, it sends a mix of benign and malformed queries to determine the GraphQL engine running behind the scenes. graphw00f will provide insights into what security defences each technology provides out of the box, and whether they are on or off by default: https://github.com/dolevf/graphw00f</li>
   <li>changeme - ocuses on detecting default and backdoor credentials and not necessarily common credentials.
 It's default mode is to scan HTTP default credentials, but has support for other credentials: https://github.com/ztgrace/changeme</li>
+  <li>keyhacks - shows ways in which particular API keys found on a Bug Bounty Program can be used, to check if they are valid: https://github.com/streaak/keyhacks</li>
+  <li>SSRFmap - SSRF are often used to leverage actions on other services, this framework aims to find and exploit these services easily.
+SSRFmap takes a Burp request file as input and a parameter to fuzz: https://github.com/swisskyrepo/SSRFmap</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>